Prajjwol09/sql-daily-practice/README.md

 ---

 That wraps up **Day 5**!
-The journey continues—on to the next milestone.
+The journey continues on to the next milestone.

 ---